Sagpanda/DayZ-Tisy-Weapon-Range-1.15/readme.txt

 DayZ-WeaponRange - Made by sagpanda

-NOTE- This .json file will possibly only work on Next-Gen consoles due to the amount of items spawned in and the processing power required for them.
+NOTE- This .json file will possibly only work on Next-Gen consoles (I use a series x) due to the amount of items spawned in and the processing power required for them.
 (I haven't checked but from my experience of last gen I dont know if it could handle this)

 In the top right, press code and download the ZIP file.